Proving your identity

 - Boatcode Agents (for the purpose of affixing/validating a HIN)

-- Any Roads and Maritime accredited Marine Dealer (for initial vessel registration only).
+- Any Transport for NSW accredited Marine Dealer (for initial vessel registration only).

-Applicants unable to attend an service centre in person can lodge applications by mail provided POI has been sighted and verified by an acceptable signatory and must include the following details:
+Applicants unable to attend a service centre in person can lodge applications by mail or online for Private Moorings, provided POI has been sighted and verified by an acceptable signatory and must include the following details:

 - Document name, number and expiry date or issue date